VA Manual Underwriting Guidelines on VA Loans

 - Payment shock refers to your housing payment and if it is increasing or not

-- To be used as a compensating factor, your payment must not raise by more than 5%
+- To be used as a compensating factor, your payment must not increase by more than 5%

 - This includes PITIA (principle, interest, taxes, insurance, and any homeowner’s association dues)